 Paper Arts - collage, origami, chigiri-e, kirigami, etc

 Journal Making and Art Journaling

-Lynda Shoup is a mixed media fiber artist who makes art journals, collage, handmade books, hand spun yarn, needlework and printing.
+Lynda Shoup is a mixed-media fiber artist who makes art journals, collages, handmade books, hand-spun yarn, needlework, and printing.
 Her work often uses recycled materials and focuses on how disparate materials and ideas can be combined to create harmony.

 Her work combines diverting fiber from landfills through creative transformation and traditional materials.
 Examples of this include, mending of clothing (traditional or visible), using waste paper to create mixed media pieces or new paper, refashioning clothing, etc. Her work has been published in Green Craft and Bright magazines, is available for sale through her Etsy shop, and her methods taught online and in person.